1475963/sentence-boundary-detection/README.md

 # Tasks that were planned but not achieved

 ## Not achieved due to time
 * Do some data science analysis by exploring the dataset, that would have helped to define custom features to add on top of TfIdf vectors.
+And better tune the number of ngrams to use.
 * Write regression tests.
 * Add an option to build a model with both the french and english datasets that I retrieve from `acquire.py` and test that model to see if it is better.